-Use Case Construct Formative Evaluation Questions Knowledge Source(s) What are the publicly available (domestic or international) non-proprietary sources of information for device manufacturers and laboratories?
-Solor System Integration Does the integration of LIVD data into the Solor System seem to be a sound and reasonable approach for promoting medical device data set use in a lab setting?
+Use Case Construct Formative Evaluation Questions Knowledge What are the publicly available (domestic or international) non-proprietary sources Source(s) of information for device manufacturers and laboratories?

+Solor Use Case Manuscript VU_8.docx Solor System Does the integration of LIVD data into the Solor System seem to be a soun Integration reasonable approach for promoting medical device data set use in a lab setting?
 Relevance Does our work contribute to advancing medical device data and lab data interoperability?